New York Rangers trade veteran winger Chris Kreider to the Anaheim Ducks

 Moving on from Kreider is Drury's first offseason change to a roster that underachieved and missed the playoffs following a trip last year to the Eastern Conference final.
 Kreider joins former Rangers captain Jacob Trouba in Southern California after the defenseman was traded to the Ducks in December.

+Former New York forwards Ryan Strome and Frank Vatrano are also on the Ducks' roster.
+They are trying to end a seven-year playoff drought dating to 2018.

-Kreider is the franchise leader with 84 playoff goals and is third in regular-season goal-scoring with 326.
+Kreider leaves the Rangers as the franchise leader with 84 playoff goals, and he is third in regular-season goal-scoring with 326.
 He spent his first 13 seasons with New York after the team drafted him 19th in 2009.

 AP NHL: https://apnews.com/hub/nhl